smhaller/ldap-overleaf-sl/README.md

 - sharelatex: all projects, tmp files, user files templates and ...
 - letsencrypt: https certificates

-*MYDOMAIN* is the FQDN for sharelatex and traefik (letsencrypt) <br/>
+*MYDOMAIN* is the FQDN for sharelatex and traefik (letsencrypt) or certbot  <br/>
-*MYDOMAIN*:8443 Traefik Dashboard - Login uses traefik/user.htpasswd : user:admin pass:adminPass change this (e.g. generate a password with htpasswd)
+*MYDOMAIN*:8443 Traefik Dashboard (docker-compose-traefik.yml) - Login uses traefik/user.htpasswd : user:admin pass:adminPass change this (e.g. generate a password with htpasswd)
 *MYMAIL* is the admin mailaddress

 ```